 Happy Memorial Day weekend to all.
 Guess this means I’d better start packing!
 If you’re still looking for ideas of where to go and what to do this weekend, head over to Delicious Baby to see the latest Photo Friday fun.

 Today we continue the “Temperament and Travel” series, featuring bi-weekly advice for traveling with children of each and every temperament.
-In case you missed it, the previous post in this series offers advice for Travel with a High-Energy Child.
-Today we look at his counterpart, with advice for Travel with a Low-Energy Child.
-Does this…
+So far in this series we’ve covered Advice for Travel with a High-Energy Child Advice for Travel with a Low-Energy Child Advice for Travel with the Eager Child Advice for Travel with the Cautious Child…